Menu

 Having a baby: how does it affect your pension?

-Having a baby will not affect your pension.
+Are you expecting to expand your family soon or do you have children?
 If you are expecting to expand your family in the foreseeable future, it’s useful to know that many pension schemes automatically provide for an orphan’s pension.
 This page tells you more about it.

 If you have children, they are often co-insured through an orphan’s pension.
 This is a benefit that children receive when one of their parents passes away.